jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 punishment of those accused of impiety who were offered to the gods they offended, most notably in the case of the Vestal Virgins.
 Blood offerings were also made to the spirits of deceased family patriarchs, by warriors fighting in their honour.
-This was a
-                                                     93
-Alex Greene (order #3262370)                                                                                  7
-       tradition inherited from their neighbours and at first rarely involved death, only the spilled blood of honourable wounds but eventually it grew into gladiatorial games perverted out of all proportion from its original intention.
+This was a tradition inherited from their neighbours and at first rarely involved death, only the spilled blood of honourable wounds but eventually it grew into gladiatorial games perverted out of all proportion from its original intention.